Executive Program · 2026 Cohort 1

 Strategic judgment in the Indo-Pacific

-Strategy in the Indo-Pacific is shaped less by formal doctrine than by uncertainty, constraint, and consequence.
+Strategy in the Indo-Pacific is shaped less by doctrine than by uncertainty, constraint, and consequence.
+MPSI trains participants to read pressure interactions, stress-test options, and brief decisions that can survive scrutiny.

 Who it is for